FEast: Dec. 7th

 Beekeepers, homelessness, learning, Milan, domestic animals. wax and candles

-As patron saint of homelessness, be with those of us - our own brothers and sisters - who are suffering from experiencing homelessness.
+As patron saint of housing insecurity, be with those of us and our neighbors who are suffering from experiencing this.
 Keep them safe and healthy, and may you pray that no one ever need to leave, be cast out, or deprived of a home in the first place.
 Let us work to discover and end the causes of the suffering, while aiding those already affected.
+Amen.

 Authoritatively looking away while maintaining an approachable and honest style and expression, I wanted St. Ambrose to appear scholarly, dignified, concerned, and hopeful.
 He has pens in his pocket ready to go, a scarf to stay warm after giving away his jackets, and bees on his shirt representative of his patronage.